chef/chef-web-docs/content/ctl_chef_backend.md

 {{< note >}}

-The `opscode_solr4`, `postgresql`, and `rabbitmq` services are disabled in this configuration file for the frontend machines when running the Chef Infra Server with a backend HA cluster.
+The `opscode_solr4` and `postgresql` services are disabled in this configuration file for the frontend machines when running the Chef Infra Server with a backend HA cluster.

 {{< /note >}}